 OXIDATION OF ORGANIC CARBON AND SILICATE WEATHERING IN RIVER NETWORKS

 Oxidation of organic carbon and weathering of silicate minerals during fluvial transit from mountains to depositional basins controls the exchange of carbon dioxide between the atmosphere, biosphere, and rock reservoir and can alter global climate over geologic timescales.
 Despite this critical role in the global carbon cycle, data documenting organic carbon oxidation and silicate weathering rates within rivers and fluvial deposits are rare, and the mechanisms controlling total silicate weathering and oxidative losses from sediment source to sink are poorly understood.
-I am currently performing a combination of laboratory flume experiments and targeted field measurements designed to disentangle weathering occurring in active river transport versus during temporary storage in floodplains.
+As part of my postdoc, I performed a combination of laboratory flume experiments and targeted field measurements designed to disentangle weathering occurring in active river transport versus during temporary storage in floodplains.
 These results will elucidate the major mechanistic controls on silicate weathering and organic carbon oxidation in fluvial transit from source to sink, and allow for building process-based models linking sediment transport, organic carbon oxidation, and silicate weathering capable of predicting the influence of changing tectonic and climatic regimes on the global carbon cycle.

 FLUVIAL BEDROCK EROSION AT STEEP SLOPES

 Fluvial bedrock incision sets the pace of landscape evolution, but little is known about the mechanics of bedrock erosion in steep streams where channels commonly display bedrock steps, pools, and waterfalls, which can retreat upstream.
 As part of my PhD I performed a controlled laboratory experiment designed specifically to examine bedrock incision processes at steep slopes under constant forcing.
 Under low sediment supply, a deep inner slot was rapidly incised into the initially planar, 19.5% sloping channel.
 This inner slot quickly developed into a series of bedrock crests and troughs, which migrated downstream and grew into distinct step-pool topography, and at times, waterfalls.
 Pools deepened to the point of sediment deposition, after which selective erosion of adjacently exposed bedrock caused upstream propagation of the bedrock step, formation of a new upstream pool, and destruction of the original pool.
 These experimental results highlight the importance of bedrock step-pool dynamics in setting the rate and style of bedrock incision in steep streams.
 While waterfalls and bedrock steps are often assumed to form from changes in climatic or tectonic forcing, this experiment suggests waterfalls can be formed from internal system dynamics in bedrock rivers at steep slopes.
-This work appears in my PhD thesis, and is currently in preparation for publication.
+This work appears in my PhD thesis, and is currently in review for publication.

 WATERFALL PLUNGE-POOL SEDIMENT TRANSPORT AND EROSION